 At a time of declining trust and disaffection, we embrace unity and difference.
-As a student-led organization, we voted on the name Rhizome to express how we want to move.
+As a grassroots organization, we voted on the name Rhizome to express how we want to move.
 We know civic systems are often interconnected in ways that are not fully visible.
 Like mycelium, we address root causes and act as connective tissue that links students from different walks of life, fosters belonging, and builds more resilient communities.
 Like the rest of nature, we are resilient.

 Nationally